-As a health care organization, our primary focus is the health of our community and it's for this reason that smoking will no longer be permitted anywhere on SSCHS property.
-For many years, smoking has been banned within nine metres of any entrance; however we are following the lead of many Ontario hospitals, and will be banning smoking anywhere on SSCHS property, effective on May 1st, 2014.
-This includes Chapleau General Hospital, Chapleau Medical Center, Bignucolo Residence Courtyard, and areas previously designated as smoking areas.
-The smoking ban will also include parking lots and personal vehicles parked on SSCHS property.
-All patients, visitors and staff members will be required to leave the hospital property entirely, if they wish to smoke.
+Smoking is not permitted anywhere on SSCHS property.
+This includes Chapleau General Hospital, Chapleau Medical Centre, Bignucolo Residence courtyard, Cedar Grove, and any areas previously designated as smoking areas.
+This also includes parking lots and personal vehicles parked on SSCHS property.
+All patients, visitors, and staff members will be required to leave the SSCHS property entirely if they wish to smoke.

 SSCHS Respects your Privacy

 All information related to an individual at SSCHS is treated as confidential.
 This information may be written, verbal or in any other form.
 Even the knowledge that an individual is in the hospital must not be volunteered or acknowledged by staff without the consent of the individual.